branding board

 The first thing to note when creating your brand board or brand identity is to understand and know your audience.

 Because your brand is not for you.
-You should focus on creating a brand that speaks to your audience’s problem, a brand your target audience can associate with.
+You should focus on creating a brand that addresses your audience’s problem, a brand your target audience can identify with.

-For bloggers, your website is the first place your audience comes to associate with you after discovering you on any platform.
+For bloggers, your website is the first place your audience associates with you after discovering you on any platform.

-While for service providers, freelancers, photographers, coaches, etc., your visual branding elements and what they see will convince your audience when they land on your page.
+For service providers, freelancers, photographers, and coaches, among others, your visual branding elements and what they see will convince your audience when they land on your page.

 So, identify your target audience and ask yourself, what’s their pain point?